 This year's scholarship question was "How can you work against systemic racism to help make our world more healthy and peaceful?"
+We received a record-breaking 226 entries from high school juniors and seniors from throughout Oregon.
+We express our sincere appreciation to all of the students who submitted entries and to everyone who helped us publicize this opportunity.

 Our 2019 Greenfield Peace Writing Scholarship Judges